jamescreswell/flightgraph/README.md

-# flightgraph.org
+# flightgraph.eu

-This repository contains the source code for flightgraph.org.
-It is writen in Python and uses the Django web framework.
+flightgraph.eu is a website aimed at aviation enthusiasts, providing tools for visualising flight paths, accessing airport information, and recording flight logs.
+This repository contains the source code for the website.
+Client-side scripts are written entirely in Python, using Django.

+Maps are rendered using leaflet.js with data from Natural Earth.

+The server and database configuration is described below.

 ## Server configuration